AnkitBhamu/netflix-ui/Learnings.md

 31. every reacted element is first class citizen so we can do whatever we can do with it.

+32. useeffect can track any value in its dependency list

 The flexbox algorithm refuses to shrink a child below its minimum size.

 1. promises are added to the queue only after the main frame executes